Herpangina

 Laboratory Studies

 Herpangina is a clinical diagnosis.
-Laboratory studies are generally not indicated because herpangina is a mild and self-limited illness.
+Laboratory studies generally are not indicated because herpangina is a mild and self-limited illness.

 Investigate the salient features of the history and physical examination, including the following:

-The WBC count is usually within the reference range.
+The WBC count usually is within the reference range.

 Isolation of enterovirus in cell culture remains the criterion standard for diagnosis.[16]
 To isolate the virus, obtain cultures from swabs of the nasopharynx.
 Other specimens that may produce an isolate include stool and rectal swabs, urine, serum, and CSF.